 I won't dispute the reality that running a practice takes additional time and effort, that many financial planning practices are not run very well in today's world, and that a lot of business owners could use more practice management continuing education.
 But is it really so onerous to suggest that a business owner who reaps all the rewards of a successful practice should find a way to take 1 hour of practice management content every 6 months (which would be 4 credits every 2 years) without double-dipping that hour for CE credit?
 The reality is that for those who continue to choose to run their own practices, getting practice management content should be its own reward!

-At the same time, I do think there is a secondary challenge worth acknowledging – at most conferences, practice management sessions tend to get a lower turnout, with the implication that the poor attendance is attributable to the lack of CE credit.
+At the same time, I do think there is a secondary challenge worth acknowledging - at most conferences, practice management sessions tend to get a lower turnout, with the implication that the poor attendance is attributable to the lack of CE credit.
 Having attended many practice management sessions myself, though, I have to admit that the programs are often either too broad, too bland, or not focused enough to be relevant to my own practice.
 Given how incredibly diverse financial planning practices are, perhaps that means the simple reality is not that practice management content needs CE to succeed, but that we need to develop better programs and ways to deliver CE that makes it more relevant to audience members that have a diverse range of practices, or alternatively to hone practice management content to be easier for business owners to find the content that is relevant for their practice?
+(And the issue is especially problematic for multi-disciplinary association meetings that draw on practitioners from a wide range of affiliated professions!)

 In other words, maybe the real reason that financial planners are struggling in their practices is not that they need practice management content that isn't eligible for CE, but simply that they need better practice management content, tools, and resources in the first place, and that the number of truly quality practice management content providers is simply too few?
 After all, if the real problem is poor content, the last thing we need to do is subsidize and incentivize the poor content by offering CE for it (and raising the cost of conferences as events feel compelled to register every practice management session for CE and pay the associated CFP Board fees) instead of demanding that the content simply be better in the first place!
 Why is it so impossible to imagine content that's good enough to justify its own ROI, such that investing in it would be its own reward for the business owner regardless of CE?